qinchao0525/MiniFTP/cppsrc/README.md

 <br>
 Server will continue to wait for connection when client require to break the link,<br> but server only use the  way that one client with one server with out multi-process<br>
 ## 3.PDU<br>
+In this project, we use binary file for transfer.
+For the limit of buffer, we can<br> not transfer all file once in the socket.
+The package will be cut into small pices<br>
+In the transfer process, we need one signal to tell us when to stop.
+This is the <br> signal measure.<br>